ology/techn.ology.net/blog/2022/06/16/simple-analog-clock-in-perl/index.markdown

 That makes the hands look a bit more realistic for actualy clocksC. "in real life."

-Finally replace the time values with a rectangular coordinates:
+Finally replace the time values with rectangular coordinates:

             $t{$i} = [
                 $radius + $r * cos $t{$i},